mindsdb/mindsdb/docs/InsideMindsDB.md

 		![](https://docs.google.com/drawings/d/e/2PACX-1vR7PCdT5QCCuQ8pG6pSRc8RfdmkCPnVVrOZNPAA9QTvqluf8e2EQRdSDXutlXho2ymz_OP3LGxo-GxE/pub?w=359)

-		* **text-tokens**: columns where the values are *TEXT* but the distribution of the text is made of workds or combinations of words and the number of uniques does not exceed 10% of the total number of rows.
+		* **text-tokens**: columns where the values are *TEXT* but the distribution of the text is made of words or combinations of words and the number of uniques does not exceed 10% of the total number of rows.

 		* **numeric-tokens**: columns where the values are *NUMERIC* but the number of uniques does not exceed 10% of the total number of rows.